 Leading ACO experts have come to the opinion that non-hospital affiliated and independent primary care practices stand to benefit the most from the development of the ACO model.
 If you want to participate in an ACO, but not sell your practice, consider exploring joining, or starting, an IPA affiliated with a local ACO program.

 The right answer to this question will depend on the current status of your practice and the local market conditions.
 Look for indications that the entity approaching you appreciates the value of primary care and is not just looking to expand its referral base for specialty and hospital services.

 Is the entity willing to support infrastructure improvements, such as electronic health records, registries, care coordination, and team care?
 Will your pay be based only on relative value unit production, or will there be more balanced incentives?
 Will there be some way for you to participate in profits from the overall efficiency of the organization?

 As with any potential new position, look carefully at the total benefit package, including insurance coverage, disability coverage, retirement plan, time away from the practice for vacation and CME opportunities, work hours, and call schedules.
 Unfortunately, the practice itself will be valued based on accounts receivable, facilities, furniture, and equipment, all priced at discounted or depreciated levels.

 Keep seeing patients to optimize your revenue in the current payment environment.
 Proper coding, good billing procedures, and attention to accounts receivable are still critical in a transition period.

-At the same time, you should be making the changes and installing the systems suggested by the PCMH model so that you can respond quickly as the incentives change.
+At the same time, you should be making the changes and installing the systems suggested that support advanced primary care functions so you can respond quickly as the incentives change.
 Pay attention to what is happening in your market, and determine which players seem to value primary care as more than just a referral hub for hospitals and specialists.
 Read as much as you can about evolving models of payment and be aware of incentives currently available in your market.